FlorianWolters/WebSocket-Chat-Client/README.md

 # Chat Protocol

-All you need to know to implement you own WebSocket chat server is the following:
+All you need to know to implement your own WebSocket chat server is the following:

 ```js
 var jsonObj = {